Home education is covered under The Education and Training Reform Act 2006 and The Education and Training Reform Regulations 2017.

 • Education Department’s Home Schooling page (includes information, guidelines and policies)

 There is an allowance under the Education and Training Reform Act 2006 for home educators to enrol part-time in a school.
+Please see our article Partial School Enrolment in Victoria.

 Provision also exists under the ACT Education Act 2004 for part-time home education.